-That said, cases like (58) and the observations in (61)-(64) highlight that my approach to Zwicky's generalisation comes with at least two demands for future research.
-We should try and understand how positive modal adverbs are different from negative modal adverbs (and non-modal adverbs more generally).
-At the same time, we should aim to better understand how exceptions to Zwicky's generalisation differ from those that are in line with that generalisation.
+In conclusion, I believe that my proposal to link Zwicky's generalisation directly to properties of the adverbs is to be preferred over an alternative account that moves the burden of accounting for the generalisation somewhere else completely.
+As I showed, however, this choice comes with at least two demands for future research.
+First of all, we should try and understand how positive modal adverbs are different from negative modal adverbs (and non-modal adverbs more generally).
+Second, we should try and understand what is behind the exceptions to Zwicky's generalisation.